Neile Adams: Early life and family

-Adams was born in Manila in 1932, daughter of José Arrastia, the maternal great-grandfather of Enrique Iglesias.
-She reportedly never met her father.
+Adams was born in Manila on July 10, 1932, daughter of José Arrastia of Asian descent.
+Her half-sister was Maria Beatriz Arrastia y Reinares, mother of socialite Isabel Preysler, mother of Enrique Iglesias and Julio Iglesias Jr. She reportedly never met her father.
 Her mother, Carmen "Miami" Salvador, was a hula dancer of Spanish and German descent.

 In her early teens, during the Japanese army's occupation of Manila during World War II, Adams became a spy for the Philippine resistance, carrying messages between guerrilla groups.
-She was later wounded by shrapnel during the Allied liberation of the island.
+She later was wounded by shrapnel during the Allied liberation of the island.
 She moved to the United States in 1948 and attended Rosemary Hall, a private school in Connecticut.
 She then went to New York to study dancing where she got a scholarship at the Katherine Dunham School of Dance.
 To avoid typecasting because of her name, she became known as Neile Adams.

 Career

 In 1958, producer George Abbott offered Adams a role in the Broadway production of Damn Yankees.
 She was unable to accept because the Versailles Club would not release her from her contract as a dancer.
 Her Broadway credits include performing in Kismet and The Pajama Game.
 She also performed in Broadway Bound at The Grand opposite Paul Muni.
 She married then-struggling actor Steve McQueen four months after their meeting in 1956 while filming MGM’s This Could Be the Night (1957) where she was under contract.
-Adams opened the Tropicana Hotel in Las Vegas in 1958 with Dick Shawn and Vivian Blaine.
+She opened the Tropicana Hotel in Las Vegas in 1958 with Dick Shawn and Vivian Blaine.

 Her other screen credits include Women in Chains (1972), Fuzz (1972), So Long, Blue Boy (1973), Chu Chu and the Philly Flash (1981), and Buddy Buddy (1981).
 Her television credits include: The Perry Como Show, two Bob Hope Christmas specials, The Eddie Fisher Show, The Patrice Munsel Show, The Pat Boone Show and The Hollywood Palace.
-Her dramatic television roles include a 1960 episode of Alfred Hitchcock Presents, titled "Man from the South", opposite McQueen and Peter Lorre.
-Two more Alfred Hitchcock episodes followed: a half-hour show directed by Arthur Hiller in which she starred, "One Grave Too Many", and an Alfred Hitchcock Hour episode entitled "Ten Minutes From Now".
-She also appeared on episodes of such television series as Man From U.N.C.L.E., The Rockford Files, The Bionic Woman, Fantasy Island, and Vega$.
+Her dramatic television roles include a particularly macabre 1960 episode of Alfred Hitchcock Presents, titled "Man from the South", with McQueen and Peter Lorre.
+Two more Alfred Hitchcock episodes followed: a half-hour show directed by Arthur Hiller in which she starred, "One Grave Too Many", and an Alfred Hitchcock Hour episode titled "Ten Minutes From Now".
+She also appeared on episodes of television series such as Man From U.N.C.L.E., The Rockford Files, The Bionic Woman, Fantasy Island, and Vega$.